decretist/Dissertation/Chapter0/chapter0.md

 While conceptually simple, this proved prohibitively difficult in practice.[^7]

-* * *

-I closely followed the DH 2013 conference at the University of Nebraska-Lincoln via Twitter, which was still very much at that time the town square of the Digital Humanities community.
+In July 2013, I was working at MITH, and following the DH 2013 conference at University of Nebraska-Lincoln (via Twitter, which was still at that time very much the town square of the Digital Humanities community), out of general interest rather than any sense that it might be relevant to my decision regarding a dissertation topic.
+One presentation in particular caught my attention: "Stylometry and the Complex Authorship in Hildegard of Bingen’s Oeuvre" by Mike Kestemont, Sara Moens, and Jeroen Deploige.
+Their work was later published as a paper, but the conference website had an unusually detailed abstract, and a video was made available as part of the presentation.[^8]

-Kestemont's approach seemed to offer a way past endless debates, based on indirect evidence like the Siena necrology, about whether there had been one Gratian or two.
-I would extract the first- and second-recension *dicta*, parts of the text of the *Decretum* thought to have actually been written (depending on whether you accept Ken's or Anders's argument) by the one Gratian or the two Gratians,[^8] and run the same kind of analysis that Kestemont had run for Hildegard of Bingen and Guibert of Gembloux.
+The applicability of Kestemont's methodology to the intractable problem of the authorship of the Decretum was immediately obvious to me; it seemed to finally offer a way past endless debates based on indirect evidence about whether there had been one Gratian or two.
+I would extract the first- and second-recension *dicta*, those parts of the text of the *Decretum* thought to have actually been written (depending on whether one accepted Pennington's or Winroth's argument) by the one Gratian or the two Gratians,[^9] and run the same kind of analysis that Kestemont had run for Hildegard of Bingen and Guibert of Gembloux.

 In the late summer and early fall of 2013, I proceeded along several tracks in parallel.
-I replicated the working software environment in which Mike Kestemont had obtained his Hildegard results, installing R, R Studio, and the stylometry for R package that Mike had written with Maciej Eder and Jan Rybicki.
+I replicated the working software environment in which Kestemont had obtained his Hildegard results, installing R, R Studio, and the stylometry for R package that Kestemont had written with Maciej Eder and Jan Rybicki.
 I started extracting text samples from Reuter and Silagi’s e-text of the Friedberg edition of the *Decretum*.
 The fact that the e-text was encoded in the obsolete